 I want to get this right but I don't totally understand how the land is theirs but also ours and I'm kind of confused.

 It's not a simple concept, but it's okay - you do not have to be a master of all the nuance or be able to perfectly explain it.
 Just opening the door to this idea that there were people here before us, and some of those people are still here now, is a really good start.
-It's awesome to learn with our kids, and remember: when you model working hard to obtain knowledge and understanding, that's a really positive thing in and of itself!
+It's awesome to learn with our kids, and remember: when you model working hard to obtain knowledge and understanding, your kids will learn to do the same.

 Are you donating some of the money from sales of this design?